R3Dx-creative/clip-ranking/README.md

 ## Classification rules

 Users can set their rules for classification of clips (in main.py so far.
-It will be changed to original DSL).
+It will be changed to DSL for this system).

 ```py
 {